arashnm80/arashnm80.github.io/quotes.md

 > The scope of one's personality is defined by the magnitude of that problem which is capable of driving a person out of his wits.

+> If I know the world is gonna collapse tomorrow doesn't mean I can't enjoy today.

 > Diff between 121 and 120 mins is nothing, diff between 1' and 0' is everything.

 > Starting is the most important and hardest step.